 Campus safety at Oregon Tech involves students, faculty and staff.
 It is Oregon Tech's desire to create and promote an open environment that encourages learning and freedom among all who attend or visit the university.
-Your safety is an important part of your educational and occupational experience.
+Safety is an important part of the educational and occupational experience.

-If you see or suspect a crime in progress within the campus boundaries or adjacent properties, report it immediately to the Clackamas County 911 Emergency Services by calling 911.
+If you see or suspect a crime in progress within the campus boundaries or adjacent properties, report it immediately to the Campus Safety department at 541.885.0911 or Klamath County 911 Emergency Services by calling 911.
 Everyone needs to be an active member of our campus community to report crimes and point out safety concerns to the appropriate departments or agencies.
-It is our collective responsibility to help keep our campus crime-free.
-Whether a victim or bystander, everyone can play an important role in keeping our community safe.
+It is our collective responsibility in helping to keep our campus crime free.
+Whether a victim or bystander, everyone can play an important role in keeping our community safer.

 Members of the campus community are encouraged to report concerns and all campus crimes to Campus Safety.
-Students may also report concerns to the Dean of Students, the Diversity/Title IX Officer or to the Director of Student Services.
-An online campus incident report for anonymous reporting for is available through "Techweb" at: https://techweb.oit.edu/students/incident-report
+Students may also report concerns to the Dean of Students, the Diversity/Title IX Officer or to Housing and Residence Life director.
+An online campus incident report for is available through "Techweb" at: https://techweb.oit.edu/students/incident-report.